Excellent Black-Owned Restaurants in San Francisco | San Francisco Travel

 Anthony's Cookies

 If it's sweets you want, you have to visit Anthony's Cookies on Valencia Street.
+Favorites among patrons include cookies and cream, chocolate chip, and toffee chip.
 They'll even serve you a glass of ice cold milk to wash your selections down.

 Cafe Ethiopia